 During the summer of 2018, Frederick studied media and politics abroad in Europe thanks to scholarships from the LSU Manship School and Ogden Honors College.

 In 2018, Frederick decided to transfer to Tulane University on a full-tuition scholarship.
-He now double majors in political science and political economy.
-After graduation in 2020, he plans to attend law school and work in criminal justice and public policy in the city of New Orleans or Washington D.C.
+He earned his degree in political science with a focus in economics and policy.
+After graduating in 2020, he plans to work within his field before pursuing law school and then a career in criminal justice and public policy in the city of New Orleans or Washington D.C.

 Undated family photo.
 (From left to right: Frederick Bell Sr., Frederick Bell Jr., Freda M. Bell, and Britney Bell.)